Table of Contents

 a) Step by step, how would you describe what the code is doing in ‘pseudo code’/human language?

-b) What is AJAX and what is its role in the code?
+b) What is fetch and what is its role in the code?

 c) What is JSON and how does it relate to the spreadsheet in Google Docs?